luc-vocab/gc/README.md

 The design is heavily inspired by the commercially available [Grind Care](http://grindcare.com/) device (which appears to no longer be available), except an audio signal is used instead of electrical impulses.

+Do you have questions ?
+You may want to read all of the info below.
+You can also [contact me](mailto:grindcontrol@mailc.net)

 Photos
 ======